 ***NEVER EVER use oils on or in bath water, this can clog pores and follicles creating pools of debris and gunk that can become fungal infections

 The more baths you give your hedgehog the drier his/her skin will be.
 Winter is a terrible time for dry skin as well!
-We keep the humidity in the hedgehog rooms to 35 - 40% During winter months we use a small humidifier.
+We keep the humidity in the hedgehog rooms to 25 - 40% During winter months we use a small humidifier.
 At some point your baby will suffer from dry skin.
-To help with dry skin we use using a minute amount of Nordic Naturals Omega 3 oil on their food once a week, you must be very careful these oils are very rich and can cause diarrhea if over dosing...
-These oils have many benefits to your little ones health beyond skin and quills... anti-inflammatory, brain health, heart health, ligament and muscular strength...
+To help with dry skin we use using Wild Alaskan Fish or Salmon Oil on their food once a week, you must be very careful these oils are VERY rich and can cause diarrhea if over dosing...
+Omega 3 oil has many benefits to your little one's health beyond skin and quills... anti-inflammatory, brain and heart health, ligament and muscular strength!

 It is never a good idea to pick up your hedgehog with gloves.
 Although imposing in appearance, the spines are not sharp enough to cause any real injury and, unlike porcupines, the spines do not come out and they are not barbed.
 It is absolutely essential for your hedgehog to recognize your scent and to recognize it as being harmless.
 The correct method for picking up a hedgehog is to place your hands, palms up and his head facing away from you, on each side and gently scoop him up from underneath.
 Once accustomed to you, he won’t bother to put his spines up and he will be very easy to pick up.